glorylo/Joyride/docs/GettingStarted.md

    And I take a screenshot

    ```
-   This first spec will simply launch your app and take a screenshot.
+   This first spec will simply launch your app and take a screen shot.
 10. Build your project and run your first test.
 11. If all goes well, you have just ran your first test!